If you have a question that is not on the list, please contact us;

 You can meet with the Registrars together or separately, depending on whether you want to see each other before the ceremony.

 Take a look at On The Day for more information about what happens on the day of your ceremony.

 Will we receive any information about the ceremony?

 Once you have Given Notice you will receive a ceremony pack, which will explain everything you need to know about the ceremony, what happens on the day, what you will be required to say and how you can personalise the ceremony.

 You can also find plenty of information on the pages of our website.

 It is extremely important that the ceremony starts on time.

-For ceremonies taking place at a Register Office, and where you are being interviewed separately; we advise party one to be ready to be interviewed around 20 minutes before the ceremony and party two around 10 minutes before the ceremony start time.
+For ceremonies taking place at a Register Office, and where you are being interviewed separately; we advise party one to be ready to be ready to meet with the Registrar 20 minutes before the ceremony and party two around 10 minutes before the ceremony start time.
 If you are being interviewed together then you need to be ready to be seen 15 minutes before the ceremony start time.

-For ceremonies taking place at a Licenced Venue, and where you are being interviewed separately; We ask party one to be ready to be interviewed 30 minutes before the ceremony start time and party two 15 minutes before the ceremony start time.
+For ceremonies taking place at a Licensed Venue, and where you are being interviewed separately; We ask party one to be ready to be ready 30 minutes before the ceremony start time and party two 15 minutes before the ceremony start time.